dsimaging/dsio-modality-api/sdk/dotnet/README.md

 The dotnet SDK contains helpful libraries and sample code written in C#.

 ## The SDK Library
 The `lib` folder contains library projects that implement types used in the API and a client library that wraps HTTP calls to the service.
+The `ServiceProxy` class in the SDK wraps HTTP calls and converts JSON data allowing users to make simple calls to retrieve data.
+The `ServiceProxy` class will throw exceptions for most errors and appropriate exception handling should be used to handle these cases.

+### Subscriptions
+The API methods that are used to subscribe to events are different than standard REST calls.
+These methods maintain an open connection to the service and push data through this connection as needed.
+The SDK provides an `ISubscription` interface to handle subscriptions.
+Callback methods are supplied to the library and executed when event data arrives.
+The `ISubscription` interface allows the caller to start and stop the subscription.

 ## Sample Code
 The `samples` folder contains sample applications that demonstrate the use of the .Net SDK libraries.